-Source: Hemson Consulting, using data from Statistics Canada and City of Vancouver
+Source: Hemson Consulting, using data from Statistics Canada and City of Vancouver a) Why does the Commercial Category Separate Hotels and Tourism?

-Note: Figures are rounded and may not add to total.
+Figures are rounded and may not add to total.
+Note:

 While the forecasts consider the outlook for each sector within the broader land use-based employment categories, hotels present a unique consideration for land use demand for the purposes of the gap analysis that follows.
 While the demand for hotel space is closely tied to the broader outlook for tourism and related activities within the Commercial land use category, most new major hotel space in Vancouver typically occurs in a built form more similar to Major Office space in physical character and location.
 In effect, the demand for more hotel space is likely to compete with the type of development capacity that otherwise might be used by Major Office uses.